Why was Fort Snelling Built in Minnesota? A visit to the Fort

 Why is Fort Snelling important?

 Preserving the history of Fort Snelling is of utmost importance.
-It was originally created to protect the trade routes from the Minnesota and Mississippi Rivers and helped to solidify our claim to the land after the War of 1912.
+It was created to protect trade routes along the Minnesota and Mississippi Rivers and to strengthen our claim to the land after the War of 1812.

-Minnesotans’ civilians rushed to the Historic Fort Snellings defense and by 1960 For Snelling became the state’s first historical landmark.
+Minnesotans’ civilians rushed to the Historic Fort Snellings defense and by 1960, Fort Snelling became the state’s first historical landmark.

 While some of the fort is original, much of the barracks are replicas.